RasmusStagsted/dsp_bp_generator/README.md

 ## Blueprint encoding

 A blueprint in Dyson Sphere Program is a list of binary data blobs, each representing a building (this protocol is derived from the awsome work done in [dspbptk](https://github.com/johndoe31415/dspbptk)), with a few headers prepended.

+This project utilizes an old protocol of blueprints.
+This is not the same version as the one exported from the current version of Dyson Sphere Program.
+But the old blueprint version can be imported into the current game version.

+### Blueprint version 1

 <table>
 <tr><th> Building </th><th> Pose </th><th> Connection </th></tr>